axiros/docutools/docs/conda.md

 # About Conda

+!!! warning
+    While we still find conda a must have tool in the belt, we switched in docutools to uv.

+---

+> Below only for reference, when having to deal with non updatable legacy  📜🕸️

+---

 Docutools (and other projects which use the docutools task runner) are using [conda][cond] as environment for required packages.